SCOPE OF THIS CHAPTER

 - Children and young people are involved in the development of services through the Living in Care Council;

-- We have the Bromley Pledge - For Children and Young people Living in Care (2015) which is a set of promises made by Bromley for children and young people in their care;
+- We have the Bromley's Children and Young People's Plan 2018-2021 which is a set of promises made by Bromley for children and young people in their care;

 - Children and young people are involved in: